gabdube/native-windows-gui/readme.md

 ### Rust 2018 aliasing

-You can skip the `extern crate` define in your source code by adding the following code in `Cargo.toml` Note that procedural macros still require a `extern crate` definition, so this wont work with `native-windows-derive`
+You can skip the `extern crate` define in your source code by adding the following code in `Cargo.toml` Note that procedural macros still require an `extern crate` definition, so this wont work with `native-windows-derive`

 ```toml
 [dependencies]